2004 Stanley Cup playoffs: Conference quarterfinals

-Eastern Conference Quarterfinals
+Eastern Conference quarterfinals

 (1) Tampa Bay Lightning vs. (8) New York Islanders

 The Tampa Bay Lightning entered the playoffs as the Eastern Conference regular season and Southeast Division champions with 106 points.
 New York qualified as the eighth seed earning 91 points during the regular season.
 This was the first playoff series between these two teams.
 The Islanders won three of the four games in this year's regular season series.

 Tampa Bay defeated the Islanders in five games.
 Games one and two saw goaltenders Nikolai Khabibulin of the Lightning and Rick DiPietro of the Islanders trade 3–0 shutouts, with Tampa Bay winning game one and New York winning game two.
 In games three and four, Khabibulin shut-out the Islanders winning both games by a score of 3–0.
 In game five, Martin St. Louis scored the game-winner four minutes into overtime.

 (2) Boston Bruins vs. (7) Montreal Canadiens

 The Boston Bruins entered the playoffs as the Northeast Division champions, earning the second seed in the Eastern Conference with 104 points.
 Montreal qualified as the seventh seed, earning 93 points during the regular season.
 This was the thirtieth playoff series between these two rivals, with Montreal winning twenty-two of the twenty-nine previous series.
-They last met in the 2002 Eastern Conference Quarterfinals, where Montreal won in six games.
+They last met in the 2002 Eastern Conference quarterfinals, where Montreal won in six games.
 Boston won the season series earning seven of ten points during this year's five game regular season series.

 The Canadiens overcame a 3–1 series deficit to eliminate the Bruins in seven games.
 In game one, the Bruins won a low scoring game 3–0, behind a 31-save shutout from goaltender Andrew Raycroft.
 In game two, Raycroft allowed one goal and Boston won the game 2–1.
-Montreal won game three, 3–2.
+Montreal won game three, 3–2 on the back of two goals from Alexei Kovalev.
 The Canadiens were pushed to the brink of elimination with a 4–3 double-overtime loss in game four.
 Montreal won game five by a score of 5–1, scoring three third period goals to break open a close game.
 Montreal forced a seventh game with a 5–2 victory in game six.
-Montreal completed the comeback with a 2–0 victory in game seven, as goaltender Jose Theodore shut-out the Bruins making 32 saves.
+Montreal completed the comeback with a 2–0 victory in game seven, Richard Zednik scored both goals.
+Goaltender Jose Theodore shut-out the Bruins making 32 saves.